Steiner Brothers: Separation and beyond (1998–2001)

-The final straw came at SuperBrawl VIII on February 22, 1998 when the brothers would face The Outsiders again.
+The final straw came at SuperBrawl VIII on February 22, when the brothers would face The Outsiders again.
 Midway through the match, Rick knocked both Hall and Nash out of the ring while both attempted to attack him behind the referee's back and celebrated by running around the ring barking while Scott entered the ring to celebrate with him.
 Scott then attacked Rick by hitting him in the back, followed by a double underhook powerbomb.
 Scott then assaulted DiBiase as well, and abandoned his brother to be taken out by Hall and Nash and signified that he was joining the nWo by personally handing Hall and Nash the championship belts himself.
-The next night on Monday Nitro, he adopted a new gimmick that was somewhat reminiscent of Superstar Billy Graham, dyeing his hair and goatee blond and increasing in muscle mass even further, damaging his agility.
+The next night on Nitro, he adopted a new gimmick that was somewhat reminiscent of Superstar Billy Graham, dyeing his hair and goatee blond and increasing in muscle mass even further, damaging his agility.

 The two brothers had a feud that also involved Scott's new partner Buff Bagwell, while Rick teamed with a variety of partners including Kenny Kaos, Lex Luger and Bagwell's mother Judy.
-The Steiners reunited at Slamboree 1999 and on August 7, 2000 not so much as a tag team but they were both heels who watched each other's backs.
-They lost to Kevin Nash and Sting on Monday Night Nitro.
-On March 5, 2001 they reunited for their last WCW match as a tag team as they lost to Booker T and Diamond Dallas Page on Monday Night Nitro.
+The Steiners reunited at Slamboree in 1999, and on August 7, 2000, not so much as a tag team but they were both heels who watched each other's backs.
+They lost to Kevin Nash and Sting on Nitro.
+On the March 5, 2001 episode of Nitro, they reunited for their last WCW match as a tag team as they lost to Booker T and Diamond Dallas Page.

 When WCW closed in March 2001, the two went their separate ways again.
-Rick would go to wrestle for New Japan Pro-Wrestling, World Wrestling All-Stars in 2002, and Total Non-Stop Action in 2003.
-Later on he went to Pro Wrestling NOAH in Japan between 2004 and 2005.
+Rick would go on to wrestle for New Japan Pro-Wrestling, World Wrestling All-Stars in 2002, and Total Nonstop Action Wrestling in 2003.
+Later on he went to Pro Wrestling Noah in Japan between 2004 and 2005.
 Scott would go to World Wrestling All-Stars in late 2001 and then returned to World Wrestling Entertainment in November 2002.
 He was released from WWE in August 2004 and then went to the independent circuit and New Wrestling Entertainment in Italy in 2005.

 New Japan Pro-Wrestling (2002)

 The brothers reunited for the first time since the closing of WCW.
-They wrestled for New Japan Pro-Wrestling as Rick was working full-time on the roster.
+They wrestled for New Japan Pro-Wrestling, as Rick was working full-time on the roster.
 They only wrestled three matches.
-In May 2002 they defeated Hiroshi Tanahashi and Kensuke Sasaki which the match was refereed by Chyna.
+In May 2002, they defeated Hiroshi Tanahashi and Kensuke Sasaki, with the match being refereed by Chyna.
 On July 19, 2002, they lost to Hiroyoshi Tenzan and Masahiro Chono.
-Then the next day they defeated Hiroshi Tanahashi and Kenzo Suzuki.
+The next day, they defeated Tanahashi and Kenzo Suzuki.